-Henry Tudor: around 5,000 men of which 2,000 were French, 2,000 from Wales and England (most of these might have been archers) who had joined up since his arrival a few days earlier, several hundred former exiles and around 500 from Shrewsbury under Lord Gilbert Talbot.
+Henry Tudor: around 5,000 men of whom 2,000 were French, 2,000 from Wales and England (most of these might have been archers) who had joined up since his arrival a few days earlier, several hundred former exiles and around 500 from Shrewsbury under Lord Gilbert Talbot.

-Richard: around 9,000 men of whom 3,000 were in the reserve with Northumberland the remainder divided between Richard and Norfolk.
+Richard: around 9,000 men of whom 3,000 were in the reserve with Northumberland, the remainder divided between Richard and Norfolk.

 The Stanleys, placed themselves, apparently uncommitted, between the two armies with a total around 6,000 men who could turn the battle either way.

 Armaments: a few canon (range perhaps half a mile), Richard had chosen not to request the siege weapons from the Tower; archers (range up to 300 m), hand weapons (face to face); cavalry in reserve – several thousand including Stanley and Percy,